Brazing-joint-design

 All Rights Reserved

 Successful Brazing applications can be only as good as the Brazing-joint-design was in the first place.
-Therefore whoever is involved with Brazing should be familiar with the essential principles of good joint design for brazing.
+Therefore whoever is involved with Brazing should be familiar with the essential principles of good Brazing-joint-design.